pezpher/customerChurn/README.md

 # customerChurn
 Training of a logistic regression model on customer churn data to help predict customer retention.
-Evaluates model using Jaccard scorer, and confusion matrix.
+Evaluates model using Jaccard score, and confusion matrix.